Filovent yacht charter agency

 Secrets of the Celtic Lands: A magnificent adventure through the mystical landscapes of Scotland and Ireland

-The British Isles invite you on a 10-day journey through fascinating landscapes, where verdant moors, majestic lakes, and wind-carved cliffs meet.
-Embark on a discovery of these lands steeped in legend, where wild landscapes and historical riches await in the heart of Ireland and its neighboring islands.
+The British Isles invites you on a 10-day journey through captivating landscapes, where lush moors, majestic lakes, and wind-sculpted cliffs come together.
+Set out to explore these lands steeped in legend, where wild scenery and rich history intertwine, in the heart of Ireland and its neighboring islands.

 Main characteristics